bofh42/rpm-naemon-thruk/README.md

 The order of building it matters, because of some BuildRequires.
 For me it looks like this:
 ```
-for i in naemon naemon-core naemon-livestatus naemon-vimvault \
+for i in naemon naemon-core naemon-livestatus naemon-vimvault naemon-selinux \
-         gearmand mod_gearman libthruk thruk-selinux thruk ; do
+         gearmand mod_gearman libthruk thruk thruk-selinux ; do
   run-image.sh -o el9 -- ~/build/bin/rbba --source rpmbuild/specs/${i}.spec || break
 done
 ```